* Unemployment rate hits 18-year low

 "The wage numbers were a little warm, but that wasn't enough to spook people," Massocca said.

 However, investors are keeping an eye out on developments around trade after Washington imposed steel and aluminum tariffs on imports from Canada, Mexico and the European Union.

 Canada and Mexico retaliated, targeting U.S. steel and aluminum imports and products such as whiskey and blue jeans.

+Tech stocks, which led gains on Friday, may be somewhat insulated from those trade risks.
 The Nasdaq was just over 1 percent away from a record high as tech stocks largely cushioned the index in the past week even while the broader markets suffered.
-By comparison, the S&P 500 is 4.7 percent off its peak.
+By comparison, the S&P 500 was 4.8 percent off its Jan.
+26 peak.

 "Tech isn't in the headlines as groups that are going to be impacted by what's going on with regards to tariffs in the EU, whereas others are," said Daniel Morgan, portfolio manager at Synovus Trust in Atlanta.

-Advancing issues outnumbered declining ones on the NYSE by a 2.29-to-1 ratio; on Nasdaq, a 2.05-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.47-to-1 ratio; on Nasdaq, a 2.41-to-1 ratio favored advancers.

 The S&P 500 posted 28 new 52-week highs and eight new lows; the Nasdaq Composite recorded 181 new highs and 42 new lows.

 Volume on U.S. exchanges was 7.04 billion shares, compared with the 6.61 billion average for the full session over the last 20 trading days.
 (Additional reporting by Medha Singh in Bengaluru; Editing by Arun Koyyur, Nick Zieminski and Susan Thomas)